Waffleboy/Simple-Stock-Dashboard/README.md

 ## Installation

-Simply clone the folder, and install the dependencies in the requirements.txt
+Simply clone the folder, and install the dependencies in the requirements.txt.
+You need python with pip installed for this step. (pip is included by default for python 3.5 and above)

 ```python
 pip install -r requirements.txt